joehalloran/sql-coursework/README.md

 10 rows in set (2 min 8.14 sec)
 ```

 As suspected the top item is an anomaly, with only one patient.
-Further investigate revealed G82651 is a private nursing *(Burrswood nursing home (2017))* home that accepts some NHS patients.
-We can assume they only had 1 NHS patient (alongside lots of private patients) at the time.
+Further investigate revealed G82651 is a private nursing home that presumably accepts a limited number of NHS patients *(Burrswood nursing home (2017))* .
+We can assume that only 1 NHS patient was resident at the time.

 ```
 SELECT gp_id,